Useurmind/ModuleInject/Doc.ModuleInject/dependency_resolution.md

 So where does ModuleInject come into play here.
 In the end you don't gain anything for free.
 You always have to pay a price.
 With the standard DI container you get automatic features that will reduce your implemented code but will hide some of your logic and reduce your flexibility compared to plain old C# code (POCC).

 So to be honest ModuleInject will increase the amount of code you write to perform a very simple injection.
-You need a module, you need a module interface, you need a properties and factory methods that are connected to the registrations.
-If you have all of this you can finally register and connect the components of your application.
+You need a module, you need a module interface, you need properties and factory methods that will be connected to the registrations.
+In most cases just a few more line.
+But only if you have all of this you can finally register and connect the components of your application.

-The following code is the same as in the example above:
+The following code could then be written, which does the same as the code in the examples above:

     RegisterPublicProperty(x => x.Service1)
         .Construct(m => new ServiceClass1(m.Service2));